 Holliday taped a clip of her ride and then captioned the video, “My driver who is fat is questioning if I’m healthy.”

 We adore Tess Holliday and hate that she has to continue going through this despite her wonderful success in the modeling industry.
-Holliday’s experience proves that fat shaming is still one of the few forms of discrimination that is still widely acceptable in the U.S. and it’s not cool.
+Holliday’s experience proves that fat-shaming is still one of the few forms of discrimination that is still widely accepted in the U.S. and it’s not cool.

 Holliday just launched her MBLM by Tess Holliday collection, which is currently available at Nordstrom, Macys, and Penningtons.

 Lena Finkel is the Editor and Founder of Femestella.
 Prior to starting Femestella, she worked at People, InStyle, and Tiger Beat.
 Her favorite Housewife is Bethenny Frankel and when she’s not watching RHONY, you can probably find her obsessing over her tuxedo cat Tom or hoarding drugstore lipsticks.